 “Why Are Dreams So Weird?”

-Last night was a rollercoaster—I found myself chasing rickshaws in a fish market (my poor nose) after forgetting my Physics homework (okay, that part was believable).
+Last night was a rollercoaster.
+I found myself chasing rickshaws in a fish market (my poor nose) after forgetting my Physics homework.
+That part was at least believable.
 I woke up confused, dazed, and mildly concerned.
 Why are dreams so unrealistic?
-And why do we believe them—until we wake up?
+And why do we believe them until we wake up?

-Well, most dreams happen during the REM (Rapid Eye Movement) phase of sleep.
-During REM, your brain is hyperactive ( like a kid on a sugar rush).
-It’s almost as active as when you’re awake, except your prefrontal cortex– the part responsible for logic, decision-making, and planning—decides to take a nap.
-(Honestly, mine feels like it’s on permanent leave.)
+Most dreams happen during the REM, or Rapid Eye Movement, phase of sleep.
+During REM, your brain is hyperactive, like a kid on a sugar rush.
+It is almost as active as when you are awake, except your prefrontal cortex, the part responsible for logic, decision-making, and planning, decides to take a nap.
+Honestly, mine feels like it is on permanent leave.

-Meanwhile, your amygdala (emotion center) and hippocampus (memory center) are having the time of their lives (they throw a party every night).
-That’s why dreams feel chaotic, emotional, and familiar, like an overly dramatic play.
+Meanwhile, your amygdala, which controls emotion, and your hippocampus, which handles memory, are having the time of their lives.
+They throw a party every night.
+That is why dreams feel chaotic, emotional, and familiar, like an overly dramatic play.

-And even though your motor cortex is active, your body is temporarily paralyzed- so you don’t physically act out your dream.
+Even though your motor cortex is active, your body is temporarily paralyzed so you do not physically act out your dream.

-Dreams feel real when you’re in them, but totally illogical when you wake up.
+Dreams feel real when you are in them, but totally illogical when you wake up.
 Why?

 Dream FeatureScientific Explanation

-Absurd plotsLow prefrontal cortex activity = poor logical reasoning
+Absurd plotsLow prefrontal cortex activity means poor logical reasoning

 Intense emotionsAmygdala is overactive